 Carrying out repairs and regular maintenance is an important element of property ownership.
 If you own your home, for example, you’ll want to keep the property in good condition to enhance your living environment and protect your investment.
+Looking for help?
+You can use a home warranty plan or an independent contractor for any repair needs.

 Alternatively, if you’re renting, you’ll need to inform your landlord of any issues with the property as quickly as possible.
 Failing to do so could mean you’re in contravention of your lease, so it’s vital to update your landlord regarding any problems.